 To avoid any potential injury from cars, all downed Peregrines found in the city are retrieved.
-They’re quickly transported to the Lincoln Park Zoo hospital for an examination.
+They’re quickly transported to a rehab facility for an examination.
 If a Peregrine has sustained any fractures, or otherwise needs long-term care, it’s then transferred to SOAR, an organization that rehabilitates raptors.
 If the young Peregrine is fine, it’s returned to the nest ledge.

 If you happen to spot a downed Peregrine and would like to help, below are a few tips for handling injured birds.

 1. Do not attempt to take care of the bird on your own.
 Get the bird to a licensed rehabilitator.

 2. Do not attempt to force feed any bird.

 3. Handle the bird only when absolutely necessary.

 4. Wear heavy gloves and wrap the injured bird in a towel.